Who Can Drive Sales & Marketing 4.0?

 The speakers also sketched a “portrait” of consumers in the current context with the following characteristics: full of power, free of choices, selective, and easy to change.

-Finally, open-mindedness, the learning agility and the intellectual ability to combine both art & science are important criteria that employers look for in future candidates.
+Finally, open-mindedness, learning agility, and the intellectual ability to combine both art & science are important criteria that employers look for in future candidates.

 You can review the full webinar “Who Can Drive Sales & Marketing 4.0” here: